writethedocs/www/docs/conf/na/2016/index.rst

 documentation.
 The conference covers any topic related to documentation in the software industry.
-Past talks have also covered such diverse topics as empathy, the history of math symbols, and using emoji to keep your users attention.
+Past talks have also covered such diverse topics as empathy, the history of math symbols, and using emoji to keep your users' attention.

 Write the Docs brings *everyone* who writes the docs together in the same room: Writers, Developers, Support Folks.
 We all have things to